zerasul/dockerretro/README.md

-# Devkitpro Docker files
+# Retro Docker files

-This repo have some Dockerfiles with information for Create a development environment for [Devkitpro](https://devkitpro.org/) ARM Development (for GameBoy Advance and Nintendo DS).
+This repo have some Dockerfiles with information for Create a development environment for [Devkitpro](https://devkitpro.org/) ARM Development (for GameBoy Advance and Nintendo DS) or SDL2 Linux Development.

 This is only for demostration pruposes.